force1267/modeler/README.md

 generate JSON from your data model.

 ## fully keyboard friendly
-thereis a keyboard way for any thing that this webui can do.
+there is a keyboard way for any thing that this webui can do.

 ### hotkeys
 - Enter: select & make
 - Space: make & edit
+- Tab Shift+Tab: auto complete
 - Del: remove & reset
 - Esc: quit
 - Left Right Up Down: move